normanb/CS-Map/ReadMe.txt

 	4> Build the console test program.
 	5> Execute the console test program.

 After installation, and before building, it will be best to obtain a copy of the Canadian National Transformation file (NTV2_0.gsb) and copy it to the Dictionaries/Canada directory.
+This data file may not be distributed!!!
+Geomatics Canada reserves the right to distribute this file and maintain a list of those using it.
+Part of an ISO 9000 consideration.
+Therefore, since we do not distribute the file as part of this open source distribution, we recommend strongly that you simply obtain a copy, even if for testing purposes only.
-This data file cannot be distributed!!!

 Chances are very good you already have a copy of this file on your system already.
-If not, you can obtain one (no fee)at:
+If not, you can obtain one (no fee) at:

 	http://www.geod.nrcan.gc.ca

-In the past, we have distributed the CS-MAP library with the appropriate Canadian tests commented out to prevent a missing NTv2 file from causing problems.
-We have found that once commented out, they rarely (if ever) got uncommented out and thus this feature never got tested.
-So, we distribute the test file with these test uncommented, and require you to get a copy of this file.
-This seems to be the safest way to go on this issue.
+The TEST.DAT data file in the Test directory contains several hundred test points which are directly related to the above mentioned grid shift data file.
+To prevent confusion and unecessary technical support, these test are commented out in the distribution.
+After obtaining a copy of the above mentioned data file, these test should be uncommented back in, so that the test program will test this feature.

 OK.
 Now for building on your system: